Guide: Your Optimal Free Prize Request in 2026

 2. the counter-offers that required too much effort for little value

-3. the prizes that really generated interest
+3. the prizes that truly generated interest

 5. the partners to recontact for a more ambitious activation